advits4/AS_12052022/README.md

 npm start
 ```

-The backend server host is coded as "http://127.0.0.1:8000/" in the react code (Change if necessary).
+The backend server host is coded as "http://127.0.0.1:8000/" in the react code (Change in the code if necessary).
 Make sure the application has proper write/create access to create the "storage" folder.

 ## Project walkthrough
 In this module you shall be able to do the following: